Climate Science You Should Know

 Alan Frijns - Pixabay

-Interesting fact: Currently our CO2 levels are 419 ppm (parts per million).
+Interesting fact: as mentioned, our current CO2 levels are around 400 ppm (parts per million).

 During the Early Carboniferous period, global atmospheric CO2 levels were around 1,500 ppm.
 By the Middle Carboniferous period, carbon dioxide levels decreased to 350 ppm.

 How did this happen?
-Earth was covered pole-to-pole with plants and trees that “ate up” the CO2 – releasing oxygen in the process.
+Earth was covered pole-to-pole with plants and trees.
+Through the process of photosynthesis they absorbed the CO2 in the atmosphere – releasing oxygen in the process.
 (There were no ice caps at this time.)

 What is the most prevalent greenhouse gas?